 - Wherever possible, paragraphs should represent distinct portions of the overall information presented in the article (“one idea, one paragraph”).

 - In the text, sources are cited in parentheses (author date), not in footnores.
 Refer to the citation guidelines below.

-- Please use double quotation marks for citations (single quotes for quotes within quotes).
+- Please use double quotation marks for “citations” and single quotation marks for ‘quotes within quotes’ and your own ‘emphases’.